Group Case Interview: How to Lead, Contribute, and Stand Out (2026)

 The 4 Roles That Emerge in Every Group Case

-After observing hundreds of group case sessions, a consistent pattern emerges.
 Candidates fall into four archetypes.
-Only one of them consistently receives offers.
+Only one consistently receives offers.

 Role 1: The Bulldozer

-Talks constantly, often interrupts, and treats the group discussion as a solo performance.
-May be analytically strong, but their behavior alienates peers and signals poor client management instincts.
-Interviewers see: high confidence, low self-awareness.
-Collaboration scores are usually too damaged for analytical strengths to compensate.
+Talks constantly, interrupts, treats the group as a solo performance.
+Collaboration scores are too damaged for analytical strengths to compensate.
+Offer rate: Low.

 Role 2: The Silent Node